What Is T-Test In Excel?

 The T-Test in Excel helps users perform hypothesis testing.
 It statistically shows whether we need to go with our null or alternate hypothesis for the population in question.

 For example, consider the table with electricity rates in the US (column C) and Australia (column D).
 We can determine if the mean values of the two data sets have a considerable difference between them using the two sample T-Test in Excel in cell D13.

 The T-Test returns the result as 0.017, which is the p-value.
 The value is below the threshold of 0.05, the default cut-off.
 It implies that the probability of the two samples’ mean values is the same and less than 5%.
 It also interprets that the difference in the mean values of the two samples in columns C and D is significant.
 So, our null hypothesis is false, and we need to reject it.

 - The T-test in Excel compares the mean values of the two population samples to determine the probability of the two data sets being notably different.

 - One can decide on the T-test type based on the population samples of interest.
-The syntax of the T.Test() excel in function is =T.TEST(array1,array2,tails,type)
+The syntax of the T.Test() Excel function is =T.TEST(array1,array2,tails,type)

-- We can enter the specific T-test formula with the required arguments, or we can install the Analysis ToolPak to get a complete analysis for the needed type of T-test.
+- We can enter the specific T-test formula with the required arguments, or we can install the Analysis ToolPak to get a complete analysis for the required type of T-test.

 TTEST() Excel Formula